Be REAL Logo Be REAL Youth and Young Adult Program

 What’s Be REAL?

-Be REAL (REsilient Attitudes and Living) is a six-week program that promotes college students’ well-being.
+Be REAL (REsilient Attitudes and Living) is a 9-hour program that promotes the well-being of teens and college students.
 It equips students with cognitive behavior skills to manage emotions and cope with challenging situations, mindfulness skills to strengthen self-awareness, and practices that promote compassion for themselves and others.
 Each weekly Be REAL session is 90 minutes and includes group discussions, partner activities, and guided contemplative practices.

 Learn about Be REAL in this 3-minute video: